TonDSchul/NeuroMod-Electrophysiological-Data-Analysis-User-Interface/README.md

 https://github.com/fieldtrip/fieldtrip

-Data and event extraction of Open Ephys data formats is handled by the Open Ephys Matlab Tools via a costume compatibility function.
+Data and event extraction of Open Ephys data formats is handled by the Open Ephys Matlab Tools via a costum compatibility function.
 The remaining toolbox functions remain unchanged.
 It is also used as the source for the read_npy.m function.

 Check out **Open Ephys Matlab Tools**:

 https://github.com/open-ephys/open-ephys-matlab-tools/tree/main

-Spike Sorting for internally detected spikes (with thresholding) is done using the Wave_clus 3 Toolbox from Github and a costume compatibility function.
+Spike Sorting for internally detected spikes (with thresholding) is done using the Wave_clus 3 Toolbox from Github and a costum compatibility function.

 Check out the **Wave_clus 3 Toolbox**: